ppy/osu-wiki/wiki/Tournaments/JOKE/1KWC_2025/en.md

 3. Teams will be listed as having forfeited should they fail to gather at least 2 eligible players 10 minutes after the scheduled match time.
 4. This tournament will not feature warmups.
 5. There will be no bans in this tournament.
-6. The team captain must use `!roll` in #multiplayer.
-If the captain is unavailable: a member of that team must be nominated for the roll.
+6. The team captain must use `!roll` in `#multiplayer`.
+If the captain is unavailable, a member of that team must be nominated for the roll.
    - The winner of the `!roll` will proceed to pick the first map of the pool.
 7. In case of a tie at the penultimate point needed to win, the tiebreaker map will be played.